 Using MS Teams with your Students?
 Here is a link to several quickstart guides for students (PDF handouts).
 You can send these to your students or upload them to your course, however you need to use them.

-For all other consultation or training requests not covered by the above categories, submit a request for an in-person or virtual consultation with an Educational Technologist.
+For all other consultation or training requests not covered by the above categories, book an Educational Technology consultation on our Bookings page.